 Sunscreen (50+ recommended)

-Baby wipes, 60-200 (consider carrying them during the race for toilet stops)
+Baby wipes, 60-200 (consider carrying during the race for toilet stops)

-Shoes, normal clothing, and toiletries for the camp (flip-flops or similar)
+Shoes, casual clothes, and toiletries for the camp (flip-flops or similar)

-Local currency (Jordanian dinar) for pre and post-race meals and purchases
+Local currency (Jordanian dinar) for pre- and post-race meals and shopping

 What's included: